A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-What begins at a 100% malted barley-based whiskey made in the traditional Scottish style is blended with actual Scotch whisky before being finished in port wine casks.
+What begins at a 100% malted barley-based whiskey made in the traditional Scottish style is blended with actual scotch whisky, before being finished in port wine casks.
 The result is a very unique, global whiskey that should appeal to drinkers from both sides of the pond.

 Tasting Notes:

 You’ll first be met with aromas of English toffee, cinnamon, cloves, and charred oak.
-Then when you take a sip, you’ll be greeted with hints of cereal, dark chocolate, dried orange peels, and sweet caramel.
+When you take a sip, you’ll be greeted with hints of cereal, dark chocolate, dried orange peels, and sweet caramel.
 The finish is medium in length, full of warmth, and ends with a nice hint of brown sugar.

 Washington (Woodinville Straight Rye)